brianmaierjr/long-haul-astro/README.md

 ### Modify Settings

 The main settings can be found inside the `src/data/settings.ts` file.
-In this file you can edit the site title, description, and url.
+In this file you can edit the site title, description and url.
 You will also find the navigation menus in the header and footer here.

 ## Commands